phihes/pici/docs/guide/indicators.md

 ### Structure

 By default, the central unit of observation is the forum **thread**, which can be part of one or multiple sub-forums.
 We propose that a thread is the *observable trace* of a sequence of interactions that can represent or display innovation activities.
 Each post in a thread is a **contribution** by a community member (the **contributor**).
-We single out the **initial contribution**, as we assume that the initiation of a thread most likely represent the presentation of an idea, question, or problem upon which is discussed in the course of the thread.
-This operationalization allows for a more generalizable differentiation of posts as discussion elements.
-These elements represent concepts from innovation literature to which the PI indicators refer differently based on the community type (see Levels of Observation[^1]).
+We single out the **initial contribution**, as we assume that the initiation of a thread most likely represents the presentation of an idea, question, or problem which is discussed upon in the course of the thread.
+This operationalization allows for a more generalizable differentiation of posts as discussion elements of a thread.
+These elements represent concepts from innovation literature to which the PI indicators refer differently based on the community type (see levels of observation).
 A **community** consists of a number of contributors and their contributions in threads, which are organized in sub-forums.

 ### Networks